-Cons?
-Not much – minor irritations.
-Hard seat, some vibes creep through at about 5,000rpm but not terrible – a sort of a tingling through the balls.
+Not much - minor irritations.
+Hard seat, some vibes creep through at about 5,000rpm but not terrible - a sort of tingling through the balls.

-All in all, to be honest, I only rode the CB1000r for 45mins or so, but in that short time, I could certainly say that it’s a great bike.
-Looks awesome, plenty of power with razor handling and a bucket-load of tech.
-I’ll be keeping an eye on this one!
+All in all, to be honest, I only rode the CB1000r for 45mins or so, but in that short time, I could undoubtedly say that it's a great bike.
+Looks incredible, plenty of power with razor handling and a bucket-load of tech.
+I'll be keeping an eye on this one!